 Authentication error occurred.

-This error displays because the Salt Master has not yet authenticated to the Enterprise API (RaaS) server, but the Master Plugin installation state will restart the Salt Master process and the issue will be resolved automatically.
+This error displays because the Salt Master has not yet authenticated to the Enterprise API (RaaS) node, but the Salt Master plugin installation state will restart the Salt Master process and the issue will be resolved automatically.